• Skip to primary navigation

 • Cream - we're using heavy cream to make the texture of the sauce totally decadent

-• Dijon mustard - it's optional, but this ingredient is wonderful to give another savory level.
-You don't taste the mustard itself, so don't worry about that.
+• Dijon mustard – it’s optional, but this ingredient is wonderful to give another savory level.
+You don’t taste the mustard itself.

-• Italian seasoning - it's my go-to seasoning blend for so many recipes.
-It has a mix of dried herbs in one convenient jar.
+• Italian seasoning – it has a mix of dried herbs in one convenient jar

 • Tomatoes - I suggest two medium tomatoes, but don't think too much about the size.
 One large tomato will work, as will a couple of smaller ones or a handful of tiny ones!
 As long as they're fresh, we're golden.